Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 windows" (of the bar lounge).
 John Gibbs

-claims he and his friend, Kevin Dunn, were prevented from exiting out the stage door and pushed towards the
+claims he and his friend, Kevin Dunn, were prevented from exiting out the stage door (behind the speakers) and pushed towards the

 front of the club by club workers.
 His friend